grantmacken/glider/README.md

 Xqerl pronounced 'squirrel',  is a xQuery 3.1 application server.

 Xqerl is an erlang application that runs on top of the Erlang virtual machine [BEAM](https://en.wikipedia.org/wiki/BEAM_(Erlang_virtual_machine))
-Web applications that run on the BEAM have a reputation for being long running, fault tolerant and reliable.
+Erlang applications have a reputation for being long running, fault tolerant and reliable.

-The xqerl docker image has the erlang OTP builtin, so although xqerl is a erlang application that runs on the BEAM, to use xqerl you do not need to locally install erlang or even know much about erlang.
+This project uses a xqerl docker image, so you do not need to locally install erlang or even know much about erlang.

 ## Aims